wp-plugins/revisr/readme.txt

 == Installation ==

-Revisr requires that git be installed on the server, and the repository is in the root directory of the WordPress installation.
-Revisr also requires php exec to be enabled on the server (this can be configured in your php.ini).

-Unzip the plugin and upload the /revisr/ folder to your plugins directory.
-Once activated, Revisr will automatically use the repository in the WordPress directory.
-If remote repositories are configured in the local repository, Revisr will use those for pushes and pulls.
-A remote repository can also be configured on the plugin settings page.
+= Requirements =
+* A WordPress installation in the root folder of a Git repository
+* Git must be installed on the server (most updated versions of cPanel have it preinstalled)
+* PHP exec (safe mode off, can be configured in your php.ini)

+= Instructions =
+* Unzip the plugin folder and upload it to the plugins directory of your WordPress installation.
+* Configure any remote repositories on the plugin settings page.
+Supports git through SSH or HTTPS.
+* If the repository was cloned from a remote, Revisr will attempt to use the settings stored in Git.

-It is also adviseable to add Revisr to the gitignore file via the settings page to make sure that reverts don't rollback functionality.
+It is also adviseable to add Revisr to the gitignore file via the settings page to make sure that reverts don't rollback the plugins' functionality.

 == Frequently Asked Questions ==

 = Why are my commits timing out? =
 This is likely an authentication issue.
 You can fix this by configuring your SSH keys or using the HTTPS authentication option on the settings page.

+= Why aren't my commits being pushed to the remote repository? = This is either an authentication issue or the remote branch is ahead of yours.

 = Can I damage my site with this plugin? =
-Absolutely.
-Care should be taken when dealing with upgrades that depend on the database.
+Yes, care should be taken when dealing with upgrades that depend on the database.
 For example, upgrading to the next major version of WordPress and later reverting could cause issues if there are significant changes to the database.

 == Screenshots ==